 Each year the University of Montana prepares a list of interests and priorities to submit to the Congressional delegation.
-This list is first provided, for informational purposes, to the Board of Regents, usually in January, and transmitted to Congress shortly thereafter.
-In 2014, the Board of Regents meeting is scheduled for January 8-9, 2014, and several deadlines for lists and materials occur in December 2013.
+This list is first provided, for informational purposes, to the Board of Regents, usually in January, and transmitted to the Montana delegation shortly thereafter.

-In order to prepare materials for submission in January, we need to initiate the FY 2015 process.
-Before deciding to use the form to suggest an initiative please read the numbered and bulleted items below to make sure it fits into one of the categories for a reasonable chance of being included in the university packet of requests.
-Typically the university would only bring forward 5-10 requests, so the process is rather selective.
+In order to prepare materials for submission in January, we need to initiate the process.
+Before deciding to suggest an initiative, make sure the request fits into one of the categories below to ensure it has a reasonable chance of being included in the University packet.
+Typically, the University will only include 5-10 requests, so the process is rather selective.

-While earmarks are no longer permitted, there are several categories of interests that we need to identify and consider for inclusion in next year’s requests:
+While earmarks are no longer permitted, there are several categories of interests that we identify and consider for inclusion in next year’s requests:

-- This would relate to programs where there is no current funding coming into the University, but where the account or program is of significant interest.
-It might be an upcoming NASA mission where some particular emphasis would help the University, or some tweaking on an anticipated program related to climate change.
+Programs of interest do not have any current funding but a specific account or program is of significant interest.
+An example might be an upcoming NASA mission where some particular emphasis would help the University, or some tweaking on an anticipated program related to climate change.
 The effort would be to direct emphasis to the types of activities that would be most relevant to the University of Montana.

-- Institutions cannot be specifically named in the request.
+- UM (or other institutions) cannot be specifically named in the request.